 Puppies are still developing their muscles and bones, and jogging can hurt their development, so it is best to wait until the child is at least a year old, and he has plenty of time to get used to walking with a wheelbarrow.

-Older dogs who have muscle, joint or overweight problems should not be running.
+Older dogs who have muscle, joint or overweight and cardiology problems should not be running.

 If you are a committed runner, you can push yourself and run through the pain, but never force this strategy on your dog.
 Let the infected dogs or patients heal fully before taking them with you on the run, and above all let’s run fun for your dog, not a stressful or serious plight.